DanielMazurkiewicz/parcel-plugin-ts-mini/README.md

 During compilation that will automatically add unique identifier for that text and will save that text to a translations.json file.

+NOTE: If you'll want to port this way of translations use a name 'tsmLang' for it.

 ## File translations.json

 In order to be able to use translations you have to place translations.json file in root directory of your project.
-At minimum file has to contain an ampty object.
+At minimum file has to contain an empty object.

 ```javascript
 {